nahtanojako/100-days-of-code/log.md

  ### Day 89: February 8, 2019

 **Today's Progress**: Practised ES6 basics and arrow functions and their usage in react by udemy.

+ ### Day 90: February 9, 2019

+**Today's Progress**: Practised ES6 let , const and their usage in react by a course from udemy.